Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/technical-notes.md

 **The Shape of Writing**
 Alphabet, authorship, encoding, and practical consequences

-These technical notes collect the heavier structural details behind the handout.
+These technical notes collect the heavier structural details behind the essay.

-The handout argues in plain language that writing does not have to be linear and that SignWriting is a genuine case of plane-based writing.
+The essay argues in plain language that writing does not have to be linear and that SignWriting is a genuine case of plane-based writing.

 These notes add the more technical layer: